Asfolny/geaves/README.md

 Or when significant time could be saved by allowing the data to give itself shape, rather than deploying database and code changes to update properteis of stored items

+### Terminology
+Not everything is as it seems, because I like my naming to be different, this EAV names things slightly different
+- Entity
+- Attribute
+- EntityAttribute
+- Item
+- ItemAttribute

+Entity and Attribute are self-describing, EntitiyAttribute is the "link" that puts that attribute on all Items that are of Entity (as an Entity is like a Type)

+Item is the link between concrete data and Entity (it's data type if you will)

+ItemAttribute is the Value that an Item _has_ and an Attribute _describes_

 ## Limitations
 Due to Go's generic system, a programmer must in advance decide what type a generic must be before attempting to use it